 Like with anything, sometimes there is just a dud battery or a dud batch.
 Doesn't matter what you do in this instance, they are simply faulty.

 We all know the saying 'you get what you pay for'!
 This is true in the case of batteries.
 Generally the more expensive more well known brands last longer because they store more energy than the cheaper brands.
 Some pieces of equipment only function well with expensive brands of batteries.
 They will either malfunction or just wont work at all with some of the cheaper brands.
 If you are finding a lot of your equipment is not working the way it should be during an investigation, before thinking it is paranormal, look at changing your brand of batteries.
+Device such as certain EMF meters and the Ovilus devices for example need premium batteries to function properly.
+Cheap $2 shop batteries will make the devices freeze up or just not work which some people may think is a spirit playing tricks on them when really the battery is not powering the unit properly.

 So now we know how a battery works and different things that can cause it to drain.
 Does it explain every occurrence of a drained battery during an investigation?
 Not at all.
 I myself have seen some very head scratching battery drain scenarios and sometimes they all seem to happen in the same place at a venue.
 It doesn't mean that it is paranormal, but there are some interesting ones.
 Next time a battery drains, make a note of how long the battery was used, what the brand was and the location in the building of the battery drain.
 Start a bit of a log.
 Is there a pattern you are noticing?
 This is the best way to either debunk or investigate this phenomena further.
 I think as investigators this is something we need to do more of.
 Not just the debunking, but looking into it further and collecting the data to analyse.
-We in the past have used devices that allow us to see in real time, how much energy is left in a battery via a digital display.
+I in the past have used devices that allow us to see in real time, how much energy is left in a battery via a digital display.
 It allows us to see real time what is happening.
 If you think you are communicating with an intelligent spirit, ask them to drain the battery by a certain number and help back up your claims.
-Lets start using these kind of things to our advantage.
+Lets start using these kind of things to our advantage and log information.
 Next time you are on an investigation and the battery drains, don't get frustrated, get to work!